jlswall/aqfig/vers_0.9/aqfig/cran-comments.md

 * The redundant "Functions to" at the start of the title has been removed.

+* I've identified the author/maintainer and a contributor to the package using the "Authors@R" field as suggested.

 * The vertical.image.legend() function ensures that user's par settings are reset to the originals upon function exit, using on.exit() as given in the
   example: